Making Kale Awesome

 Caramel apples

-Had several people talk to me about bone broth lately.
-I love the addition of the word “bone”.
-It gives it a primal sound that demands a second look.
-Nobody ever turned their heads at stock or chicken broth.
+Recently, I’ve had several people talk to me about bone broth.
+To be honest, I find it slightly irksome…maybe barely irritating.
+I get ruffled by trends because I don’t appreciate their twits for marketing purposes.
+For generations, bone broth has been known simply as broth, or stock.
+I guess the addition of the word “bone,” gives it a primal sound that demands a second look.
+Nobody ever turned their heads at stock, or chicken broth.
 Show your grandma a bone broth recipe and she’ll say: “What?
 You mean soup?”
-Whether soup, broth or stock; I’m glad people are interested in making it themselves.
-It’s a small extra step to making food delicious.

 Chicken Broth…the short, short version.

-Roast a chicken or buy a roasted chicken.
-Eat the meat.
-Place bones in crock pot and cover with water buy 2 inches.
+Begin by roasting a chicken for dinner or buy a roasted chicken.
+Eat the meat, then place the bones in crock pot and cover with water buy 2 inches.
 Turn crock pot on low.
 Go to bed.
 Wake up.
 Strain off bones.
 Cool, and refrigerate or freeze.

 White Chicken Broth– Place a clean, raw yard bird in a large pot.
 Cover with water by 2 inches.
 Bring to a full rolling boil.
-Spoon away any foam thate rises to the top.
-Cover and turn off heat.
-Wait an hour.
-Remove bird and let cool a bit.
-Pull off meat and return bones to water.
-Simmer for 6 hours or more.
-Strain cool and refrigerate or freeze.
+Spoon away any foam that rises to the top.
+Next, cover and turn off the heat and wait an hour.
+Remove the bird and let it cool a bit, then pull off the meat and return the bones to water.
+Simmer for 3 more hours, then strain, cool and refrigerate or freeze.

 Beef, Veal, Pork or Lamb Broth-

-Place 1-2lbs of bones in a roasting pan.
-Roast for 45 minutes in a 425° oven; or until very browned; turn a couple times.
+Place 2lbs of bones in a roasting pan.
+Roast for 45 minutes in a 425° oven or, until very browned.
+Make sure to turn a couple times to obtain even browning.
 Everything else is the same as the roast chicken broth.
+However, you want to go for another couple hours on the simmer.

 Fish Broth-